rainestorme/rainestorme/README.md

 - ⚡ Fun fact: I use ChromeOS, btw.

-- I'm still waiting on an invite to MercuryWorkshop
 <br/>

 Wanna support my work?
 Use your spare CPU power for a sec and [mine crypto for me](https://server.duinocoin.com/webminer.html?username=rainestorme&threads=4&rigid=&keyinput=funnyminingkeyhere)